The Prophecy of the Unbroken Bones

 āWhen they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn.ā

-The Messiah would be pierced ā not symbolically, but literally.
-And in that moment, with blood and water flowing, John saw prophecy fulfilled before his very eyes.
+John realized the Messiah would be pierced not symbolically, but literally.
+And in that moment, with blood and water flowing, he saw prophecy fulfilled before his very eyes.

 š Early Christian and Jewish Interpretation of Zechariah